0xRowan/DualModeToken-ERC/ERC_DRAFT.md

 **Best suited for**: Adding privacy to existing deployed tokens (DAI, USDC, etc.)

-#### 2. Protocol-Level Privacy (e.g., Zcash)

-**Mechanism**: Privacy built into blockchain consensus layer.

-**Strengths**:
-- ✅ Maximum anonymity set (all network users)
-- ✅ Native privacy guarantees

-**Limitations**:
-- ❌ Requires new blockchain or hard fork (multi-year coordination)
-- ❌ Cannot be deployed as application-layer solution
-- ❌ Not suitable for token projects on existing chains

-**Best suited for**: New blockchain protocols, not token standards

 ### Our Approach: Integrated Dual-Mode for New Tokens

-This standard provides a third option specifically designed for **new token deployments** that want privacy as a core feature from day one.
+This standard provides a alternative option specifically designed for **new token deployments** that want privacy as a core feature from day one.

 **Target Use Case**: Projects launching new tokens (governance tokens, protocol tokens, app tokens) that need both DeFi integration and optional privacy.